-Ever since the 1960s, Basil Brush the fox has been entertaining millions of children and grown-ups on the British telly, running entire successful shows on the BBC and ITV, and appearing in pantomimes all across the UK where he’d talk about life, sports and politics – everything while shouting his famous catchphrase Ha Ha Ha!
+He ran entire successful shows on the BBC and ITV and appeared in pantomimes all across the UK where he’d talk about life, sports and politics – everything while shouting his famous catchphrase Ha Ha Ha!
 Boom!
 Boom!

-It was intimidating for us to interview a star with such massive celebrity status, and the occasion for a chat has been a highly commendable charity initiative called The Smiling Sessions that the illustrious fox has just joined together with a bunch of fellow celebrities to perform virtual sing-alongs in favour of the elderly living into care homes and community centres.
+The opportunity for an interview with Basil Brush was offered by a charity initiative called The Smiling Sessions which invited a bunch of celebrities to perform virtual sing-alongs in favour of the elderly living in care homes and community centres in Great Britain.

 After 50 years on the telly, I realise you don’t have to reinvent the wheel.
 Kids love those old jokes that everyone has heard before, and then just say you are recycling and saving the planet.
 A good catchphrase is timeless, and you need to make sure you are one of a kind.
 I don’t know of any other talking foxes, except those that impersonate me advertising Bingo.

 Yes, I do believe children have changed from the past.
 They are almost grown up too early.
-They are certainly taller, although I may be shrinking… but if you engage them in a theatre with a show like a pantomime it’s amazing how quickly they show their true colours and become children again… we don’t want them to grow up too soon… childhood is magical!
+They are certainly taller, although I may be shrinking – but if you engage them in a theatre with a show like a pantomime it’s amazing how quickly they show their true colours and become children again.
+We don’t want them to grow up too soon, childhood is magical!
 If you get them off the iPads and play a board game like Frustration, they actually love it.
-Now, I love playing the odd video game and spending time on my iPad too, but family time and seeing a theatre show together is very important… and boy, do they love it if you get them on stage to pie Mr Martin in the face… just chuck from 2 metres, now!!!
+Now, I love playing the odd video game and spending time on my iPad too, but family time and seeing a theatre show together is very important, and boy, do they love it if you get them on stage to pie Mr Martin in the face!

-You once said, in a BBC interview, that you performed in front of Prince William and Prince Harry when they were kids.
+You performed for Prince William and Prince Harry when they were kids.
 Is this why they lost their hair?

 What’s your relationship with Mr Bean?